-Critical Accounting Policies and Estimates
+Critical Accounting Estimates

-Management's discussion and analysis of our financial condition and results of operations is based upon our financial statements which are prepared in accordance with accounting principles that are generally accepted in the United States.
-The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets and liabilities, related disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-We continually evaluate our estimates and judgments, the most critical of which are those related to revenue recognition, inventory valuation, income taxes and stock-based compensation.
+Management's discussion and analysis of our financial condition and results of operations is based upon our consolidated financial statements which are prepared in accordance with accounting principles that are generally accepted in the United States.
+The preparation of these consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets and liabilities, related disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the reporting period.
+We continually evaluate our estimates and judgments, the most critical of which are those related to business combinations, revenue recognition, inventory valuation, production masks, goodwill and other intangible assets valuation, and income taxes.
 We base our estimates and judgments on historical experience and other factors that we believe to be reasonable under the circumstances.
 Materially different results can occur as circumstances change and additional information becomes known.

-We believe that the following accounting policies involve a greater degree of judgment and complexity than our other accounting policies.
-Accordingly, these are the policies we believe are the most critical to understanding and evaluating our consolidated financial condition and results of operations.
+We believe that the following accounting estimates we have identified as critical involve a greater degree of judgment and complexity than our other accounting policies.
+Accordingly, these are the estimates we believe are the most critical to understanding and evaluating our consolidated financial condition and results of operations.
+Refer to Note 1 to our consolidated financial statements included elsewhere in this report for a summary of each of the related accounting policies.